xtuml/mc/doc/notes/8019_masl/8019_masl_dnt.md

 as the input MASL model.

 6.1.3 `xtuml2masl`
-`xtuml2masl (maslout)` selects against the xtUML meta-model and emits a stream of MASLDSL across an interface to a model of MASL syntax.
+`xtuml2masl` queries the xtUML meta-model and emits a stream of serial MASL across an interface to a model of MASL syntax.
-This model-to-model transformation converts xtUML intances into MASL represented as MASLDSL serialized strings.
+This model-to-model transformation converts xtUML instances into MASL represented as MASL serialized strings.

 6.1.4 `mcmasl`
-The MASL syntax model receives the MASLDSL and populates instances of classes in the model of MASL syntax.
+The MASL syntax model receives the serial MASL and populates instances of classes in the model of MASL syntax.
 Once populated, the MASL instance population is validated and then rendered into textual MASL in files named according to a set of rules capturing file naming conventions.
+[12]

 #### 6.2 Model of MASL